clzoc/BattGUI/README.md

 ##  Installation

-DMG image can be download in Releases, after drag it into your application folder, it is expected to work by simply clicking the icon.
+DMG image can be downloaded in Releases, after drag it into your application folder, it is expected to work by simply clicking the icon.

 1. **GateKeeper Configuration**
    If you encounter security warnings when running the application: